Suspect Nabbed For Stabbing Victim During Dispute At Long Island Motel, Police Say

-A suspect is in police custody after a victim was stabbed during a dispute at a Long Island motel overnight, according to authorities.
+A suspect is in police custody after a victim was stabbed during a dispute at a Long Island motel, according to authorities.

 The incident happened just before 11 p.m.
 Friday, Feb.
 19 in East Meadow.